-Join Barton Poulson for an in-depth discussion in this video Algebra, part of Introduction to Data Science.
+Join Barton Poulson for an in-depth discussion in this video Algebra, part of Data Science Foundations: Fundamentals.

 - The demand for data science